 Our second site is home to the Australian Graduate School of Policing and Customs and Excise Studies.

 The NSW Police Academy is situated on 40 hectares of undulating land at Goulburn, in the southern highlands of New South Wales, approximately 200 kilometres from Sydney.

 CSU in Manly is home to the Charles Sturt University Australian Graduate School of Policing and Security (AGSPS).

-Co-located with the Australian Institute of Police Management (AIPM), the campus offers a range of postgraduate courses in policing by distance education.
+Co-located with the Australian Institute of Police Management (AIPM), the campus offers a range of postgraduate courses in policing online.